Tag: I

 Implementing Partners (IPs)

-Implementing partners, now referred to as project partner under the Mitigation Action Facility, are national (sector) ministries, financial institutions such as regional or national (development) banks and other public and/or private entities mandated by the national government to implement and operate the project.
-The strong involvement and ownership of the national government and implementing partners is considered to be essential for the success of the project.
+Implementing Partners, now referred to as Project Partners under the Mitigation Action Facility, are national (sector) ministries, financial institutions such as regional or national (development) banks and other public and/or private entities working closely with the Implementation Organisation(s) and together with them mandated by the national government to implement and operate the project.
+The strong involvement and ownership of the project partners is considered to be essential for the success of the project.

 Implementation